-- There is sufficient crushing and milling (comminution) power to grind 50tph to P80 of 106 μm. - Additional flotation capacity is required to achieve acceptable residence times for each cell.
+- There is sufficient installed crushing capacity, however the grinding mill power is limited to grind 50tph to P80 of 106 μm and requires further investigation. - Additional flotation capacity is required to achieve acceptable residence times for each cell and stage.
 There is sufficient space to install additional cells if future testwork identifies a requirement for longer residence time. - The existing concentrate thickener and filter is adequate for 400,000tpa Kora feed averaging 1.7% copper. - The existing tailings line is adequate but a full pump upgrade will be required. - Construction time for the plant upgrade was estimated as 10 months.